aikhelis/playground-hudl/README.md

 This repository is created as personal practice and refreshments on Playwright.
 It contains some of the e2e tests for the Hudl.com website, which I highly admire.

 ## ToDo
-✅ Add UI abstraction on top of emerged patterns: login page & common nav mechanism.
+- ✅ Add UI abstraction on top of emerged patterns: login page & common nav mechanism.
 Stay lean.
-✅ Upgrade playwright to 1.51 for the Copy Prompt feature in the html report on test failures.
+- ✅ Update playwright to 1.51 for the Copy Prompt feature in the html report on test failures.

 ## Running Tests